jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 ii) and normalizing according to pixel = (pixel - 128)/128.0.

 Unfortunately neither of these ever seemed to produce a good result.
-The model always seemed to get trapped in a local minimum, never getting above about %80 vaildation accuracy.
+The model always seemed to get trapped in a local minimum, never getting above about %83 vaildation accuracy.
 I have included the code for the normalization in the notebook but left it commented out.
-It may be that normalization would improve results with the addition of other processing steps I tried later (e.g. training set augmentation, drop out on the network).
+It may be that normalization would improve results with the addition of further processing steps beyond that which I implemented (e.g. training set augmentation, drop out on the network).

 As I think is often the case in machine learning, more data will generally produce better (and less over-fit) results, than making very complex models.
-I therefore decided to augment the training data by generating random rotations and scalings of each image in the original set and adding back, thereby doubling its size.
+I therefore decided to augment the training data by generating random rotations and scalings of each image in the original set, twice, and then added back, thereby tripling the original size of the training set.
 Each rotation and scaling was chosen as a random number from a uniform distribution between +/- 10 degrees and (0.85,1.25), respectively.

 Below is an example of the first 20 km/hr speed limit sign in the training set and the same sign after a random rotation and scaling.